Clover Robin on how her travels inspire her collage designs and why she has more adhesives than you can shake a stick at…

 Where is your next adventure going to be?

-I’m hoping it will be a trip around the Nordic countries, but with so many different stunning landscapes and natural wonders between them I may never come back.
+I’m hoping it will be a trip around the Nordic countries.
+However with so many different stunning landscapes and natural wonders between them I may never come back!

 Where else do you find inspiration?